visgl/deck.gl/bindings/python/pydeck/docs/layer.md

 `get_position` : `str`, default `'[lng, lat]'`

 Name of position field expressed as a coordinate pair, with some expression parsing, e.g., if `'[lng, lat]'` is provided, the position field will be assumed to be the common case where a flat file has separate columns `lat` and `lng`.

+Note that this parameter does not work on all layers but will have some variant.
+See the [ArcLayer](https://deck.gl/#/examples/core-layers/arc-layer), which would not have a `get_position` in its constructor.

 #### `get_position` Examples